1989 Chinese protests by region: Nanjing南京

-Nanchang
+Nanchang南昌

 While most other cities were in a lull during the student movements, Nanchang students continued demonstrating into May 3, 1989.
 Over 10,000 students would march again on May 19.

 Around 2,000 students would march after they heard about the June 4 crackdown in Beijing.
 They carried banners and chanted slogans on subjects about revenge and condemning Li Peng.

-Shanghai
+Shanghai 上海

 On April 17, 1989, small posters related to Hu Yaobang's death started to show up around Shanghai university campuses.
 During the next day several impromptu groups comprising thousands of students started to publicly mourn Hu.
 One group went so far as to demand to meet officials of the municipal government but ended up unsuccessful.

 Until April 23 most student activity had been relatively lax, but after incident in which Qin Benli of the newspaper the World Economic Forum published unedited accounts from the leadership in Shanghai, students and journalists became more agitated.

 Large protests in Shanghai occurred after the publication of the April 26 Editorial and would continue well through the Yuan Mu dialogue of April 29.

 After having taken a break, on May 2 the students in Shanghai marched on towards the People's Square in crowds that roughly conjoined into one of roughly 7,000.
 While in the square the students conducted sit-ins, heard and made speeches, and signed petitions to the cities leadership.
 After police barred bystanders from entering the Square, the students then moved onto the Bund where their numbers swelled to about 8,000 and where they also conducted a sit-in that lasted into the late evening.

 Two days later, on the seventieth anniversary of the May Fourth Movement, 8,000 Shanghai students again led a sit-in in front of the Municipal Government asking for dialogue.
 The pamphlets and handbills they circulated reportedly also garnered support from many citizens.